 Variance Monitor gives you the ability to compare HR and Payroll data between systems and across periods.
 And because it’s automated, it eliminates manual comparisons, speeds up your processes and enables your managers and test teams to be much more productive.

-Data Sync Manager™ (DSM) for HCM empowers all SAP® HCM users to copy and scramble HCM production data in non-production systems for testing, training and support.
-DSM gives you the data you need, when you need it.
+Data Sync Manager™ (DSM) for HCM empowers all SAP HCM users to copy and scramble HCM production data in non-production systems for testing, training and support.
 This SAP-certified solution allows you to select and transfer specific HCM data objects easily and accurately, as needed, and to mask sensitive data for confidentiality, security and governance compliance.